varunmankal/Tivix-Coding-Task/README.md

  Implementation details:
  ------------------------------------------------------------

-* Used Django framework to handle requests and to save the posts.
+* Used Django framework to handle requests.
 * Used Bootstrap to style the web pages.
 * Used converage tool for measuring code coverage.
 * Used Django forms to create a form for new post.
-* Used sqlite database.
+* Used sqlite database to store all the posts.

  Testing details:
  -------------------------------------------------------------